MirrorNetworking/Mirror/Assets/Mirror/Examples/StackedPrediction/_Readme.txt

 ==> This demo is NOT READY for users or for production games.
 ==> For now, this is only for the Mirror team to debug prediction.
+==> Note that client cubes may change color if PredictedRigidbody.showRemoteSleeping is enabled.

 DO NOT USE THIS